 - PA works over a single twisted pair cable that provides both power and communication.

-- A single PROFINET to PA coupler can support multiple PA segments, each with the maximum PA bus distance.
+- A single PROFINET to PA proxy can support multiple PA segments, each with the maximum PA bus distance.

 Changes are in the works with extensions to the IEEE 100BASE-TX standard and with the PROFINET standard.
 This work is ongoing at the respective international standardization committee levels.